-Recommendation Description Soil Excavation Minor soil excavations may be required to establish pad levels and footings for the proposed alterations and additions.
-It is anticipated that these excavations will encounter sandy top soil and minor sandy clays overlying weathered sandstone bedrock.
+Recommendation Description Soil Excavation Minor soil excavations may be required to establish pad levels and footings for the proposed alterations and additions to the existing structures.
+It is anticipated that these excavations will encounter shallow fill/sandy top soil and minor clayey sand overlying weathered bedrock.
 An accurate depth to weathered bedrock in the area of the works is currently unknown, however is expected to be found at relatively shallow depths across the Site.
 Provided the shallow sandy soils are battered back to form a slope not steeper than 35 degrees, they should stand unsupported for a short period until permanent support is in place.
 Unsupported batter slopes in sandy soil will be prone to erosion in inclement weather.
 If permanent batters are proposed, the unsupported batter must not be steeper than 30 degrees, and should be protected from erosion by geotextile fabric, pinned to the slope and planted with soil binding vegetation.
-Rock Excavation No significant rock excavations are anticipated with the construction of the proposed works.
-Vibrations No significant vibrations should result from completion of the proposed works.
-Fill Any new fill on the Site is to be comprised of local sand, clays and weathered rock.
+Rock Excavation No significant rock excavations should result from the construction of the proposed works.
+Vibrations No significant vibrations will result from completion of the proposed work Fill Any new fill on the Site is to be comprised of local sand, clays and weathered rock.
 Existing organic topsoil should be cleared and stockpiled for later use, prior to the placement of any new fill.
 All fill material is to be placed in layers not more than 250 mm thick and compacted to not less than 95% of Standard Optimum Dry Density at plus or minus 2% of Standard Optimum Moisture Content.
 All fill is to be placed in accordance with AS 3798 - 2007 - Guidelines on earthworks for commercial and residential developments.
-Excavation Support No excavation support is anticipated for the proposed works.
+Excavation Support No requirement for excavation support is anticipated for the propose works.
 Retaining Structures Any retaining structures to be constructed as part of the site works are to be backfilled with suitable free-draining materials wrapped in a non-woven geotextile fabric (i.e Bidim A34 or similar), to prevent the clogging of the drainage with sediment.